Marriott Motor Hotel Twin Bridges

-The Marriott Motor Hotel, later the Twin Bridges Marriott Hotel, was the first lodging facility operated by what would become Marriott International.
-It opened in 1957 and was demolished in 1990.
+The Marriott Motor Hotel, later the Marriott Motor Hotel Twin Bridges and the Twin Bridges Marriott Hotel, was a hotel in Arlington County, Virginia.
+It was the first lodging facility operated by what would become Marriott International.
+It opened in 1957, closed in 1988, and was demolished in 1990.

 Location

 The Marriott Motor Hotel was located in Arlington County, Virginia, where Northern Virginia meets the 14th Street Bridge, almost directly across the Potomac River from the Jefferson Memorial in Washington, D.C.
 From this position, it had views of the U.S. Capitol and Washington Monument.
 Its address was 333 Jefferson Davis Highway, Arlington, Virginia.
 The motel was highly visible and under the aerial approaches to Washington National Airport.